Mobile DJ for Berlin-Wittenau

 Rustic, urban and just slightly wild – that is the direction many Berlin couples now take.
 Industrial buildings, old breweries and loft-style spaces are especially popular, because they offer something many traditional venues no longer do: a genuine sense of place.

-➥ Emergency DJ
+➥ Last-minute DJ

-So you do not have to guess the rough price range in the middle of that stress, you will find a pricing example here.
-And just so there is no misunderstanding: I can handle more than tiny emergencies.
-I can also provide larger emergency events for indoor spaces with up to around 250 guests.
-If you need more equipment, please also take a look at My Prices.
+For basic orientation, you can see a pricing example here.
+And because emergencies do not automatically happen in tiny party basements, I can also provide larger emergency events for indoor spaces with up to around 250 guests.
+If more equipment is needed, please also look at My Prices.

-➥ Company celebrations
+➥ Graduation celebrations